-This patent refers to these queries showing local results a trigger queries.
-Much like queries would return enriched results when they were the appropriate query terms that triggered such results.
+This patent refers to these queries showing local results as trigger queries.
+Much like queries that would return enriched results when they were the appropriate query terms that triggered such results.

-The benefits that this patent tells us it brings to us are:
+The benefits that this trigger queries patent tells us it brings to us are:

 1) Clarify queries to tell us they are local can reduce time lost due to overly broad search results.